Florence | Uffizi opens new Caravaggio and 17th century painting gallery

 That’s why the Uffizi Gallery in Florence, as all major museums in the world, periodically renovates its exhibitions.

-This time, the museum inaugurates a new semi-permanent exhibition – encompassing eight rooms and focused on Caravaggio and other 17th century painters – that will remain open until 2025.
+This time, the museum inaugurates a new semi-permanent exhibition – encompassing eight rooms and focused on Caravaggio and other 17th century painters – which will remain open until 2025.

 Cover image: Uffizi Gallery, the “Caravaggio’s Bacchus” room accommodates, along with other paintings, a still life by Velasquez with elements inspired by Caravaggio’s works